kienstra/no-app-state/README.md

 ## No App State

-Thanks to Logicroom.co for the test cases and components in this repo.
+Thanks to [Logicroom.co](https://www.logicroom.co/) for the test cases and components in this repo.

+This takes the Logicroom ideas in a functional direction.

 What if there was no app state…